 - contact information such as email addresses, postal addresses and telephone numbers - for order queries;

-- demographic information such as post code, age and gender – profiling;
+- demographic information such as post code – profiling;

 - IP address (automatically collected);

 - web browser type and version (automatically collected);